 To rule out more serious illnesses, your doctor may run some specific blood tests.
 For example, your doctor may ask for a complete blood count (CBC).
 The doctor may also ask for tests for chemicals, such as glucose, that can create problems similar to problems caused by fibromyalgia.
 A thyroid test may also be done.
 An underactive thyroid (hypothyroidism) can cause problems similar to fibromyalgia.
 That includes fatigue, muscle aches, weakness, and depression.

-Other laboratory tests used to rule out serious illnesses may include Lyme titers, antinuclear antibodies (ANA), rheumatoid factor (RF), erythrocyte (red blood cell) sedimentation rate (ESR), prolactin level, calcium level, and vitamin D level.
+Other laboratory tests used to rule out serious illnesses may include Lyme titers, antinuclear antibodies (ANA), rheumatoid factor (RF), erythrocyte (red blood cell) sedimentation rate (ESR), calcium level, and vitamin D level.

 Your doctor may see if your symptoms satisfy the diagnostic criteria for fibromyalgia syndrome outlined by the American College of Rheumatology.
 These criteria include widespread pain that persists for at least three months.
 Widespread pain refers to pain that occurs in both the right and left sides of the body, both above and below the waist, and in the chest, neck, and mid or lower back.
-The criteria also include the presence of tender points at various spots on the body, which were formerly used to diagnose fibromyalgia.
+Criteria focus more on symptoms than on tender points on the body, which were formerly used to diagnose fibromyalgia.

 The doctor will evaluate the severity of related symptoms such as fatigue, sleep disturbances, and mood disorders.
-This will help measure the impact FMS has on your physical and emotional function as well as on your overall health-related quality of life.
+This will help measure the impact FMS has on your physical and emotional function.

 What Is the Standard Treatment for Fibromyalgia?